irBags/Project-P3OL-compatible-software/README.md

 This is the AOL3.0 client software from 1995.

 Everything you need for connecting to the Re-AOL service is contained in the ZIP file.
 The AOL3.0 client was installed on a Winblows 10 PC, tested, then packed into the archive.
-The client software, nor its dependancies, have not been altered in anyway from their original state after being installed, with exception of two files:
+The client software, nor its dependancies, have been altered in anyway from their original state after being installed, with exception of two files:

 >./idb/main.idx